le-santos/le-santos/README.md

 - 🌱 I’m currently learning Ruby, Ruby on Rails and TDD on a course by [Campus Code](https://www.campuscode.com.br/).
 - 💻 I’m currently working on some projects with Rails applications, like this one [job-board-system](https://github.com/le-santos/job-board-system)
-- ⚡ Fun fact: I have a masters degree in Music (classical guitar) and have been working as a musician/teacher for many years.
+- :musical_note: Fun fact: I have a masters degree in Music (classical guitar) and have been working as a musician/teacher for many years.
 - :hammer_and_wrench: Some technologies/tools I am confortable working with:

 <span>